GuavaCZ/calendar/README.md

 ```

 #### Passing custom data
-You can pass any custom data to the event that you wish:
+You can pass any custom data to the calendar that you wish:
 ```php
 CalendarEvent::make()
 ->extendedProp('foo', 'bar')